USRSE/usrse23/pages/attend/travel.md

 ## Parking

-Parking is available in the Halsted and Taylor Street Parking Structure (760 West Taylor Street).
+For all events taking place in Student Center East, parking is available in the Halsted and Taylor Street Parking Structure (760 West Taylor Street).
 The entrance to this parking structure is on Taylor Street.
-Upon entry‚ guests should take a ticket and upon exit‚ guests should present this ticket to the cashier and pay the appropriate total (cash‚ debit cards‚ and credit cards are accepted at this lot). **Parking is available for up to $15.00 per day, or per exit.
-Special parking rates for conference guests are: $37.00 per day.**
+Upon entry, guests should take a ticket and upon exit, guests should present this ticket to the cashier and pay the appropriate total (cash, debit cards, credit cards are accepted at this lot).

+**Cost is $15 for the day.**

 ## Public transportation